Anders Behring Breivik: Early life

-Reports of the staff said that his mother had told Breivik that she "wished that he was dead" while she knew that she was being observed by health personnel.
+Reports of the staff said that his mother had told Breivik that she "wished that he was dead" even in the presence of health personnel.
 At the same time she bound him emotionally to her, alternating between great affection and extreme cruelty from one moment to the next.
 Some nights, Breivik and his mother would share the bed with close body contact.
 The psychiatrists concluded this was an unacceptable situation for a four-year-old to be in and the report from 1983 stated: "Anders is a victim of his mother's projections of paranoid-aggressive and sexual fears toward men in general", and "she projects onto him her own primitive, aggressive and sexual fantasies; all the qualities in men that she regards as dangerous and aggressive".
 Breivik reacted very negatively to his mother and alternated between clinginess, petty aggression and extreme childishness.

 The final conclusion of the observation was that the "family is in dire need of help.
 Anders should be removed from the family and given a better standard of care; the mother is provoked by him and remains in an ambivalent position which prevents him from developing on his own terms.
 Anders has become an anxious, passive child that averts making contact.
-He displays a manic defense mechanism of restless activity and a feigned, deflecting smile.
+He displays a manic defence mechanism of restless activity and a feigned, deflecting smile.
 Considering the profoundly pathological relationship between Anders and his mother it is crucial to make an early effort to ward off a severely skewed development in the boy."
 However, Child Welfare Services did not follow this recommendation, and instead he was placed in respite care only during the weekends.

 When Breivik's father learned of the situation, he filed for custody.
 Although Breivik's mother had agreed to have him put in respite care, after Jens had filed for custody she demanded that Breivik be put back into full custody with her.
 Both the mother and father involved lawyers and eventually, the case was dropped because the Welfare Services thought that they would not be able to provide enough evidence in court to warrant the placement of Breivik in foster care.
 One of the main reasons for this was the testimony of staff from the Vigelandsparken Nursery, which Breivik had been attending since 1981, who both described him as a happy child and claimed that nothing was or had been wrong with him all along.